-Sand mining has become a widely spread activity and does not require a huge set up or technology, the number of ventures has increased extensively and it has become a footloose industry in itself but the backward-forward linkages are becoming stronger as many are getting employed as well as the construction activity / industry requires this mineral at consistent rates.
+Sand mining has become a widely spread activity and does not require a hute set or ar technology, the number of ventures has increased extensively and it has become a footbooke industry in itself but the backward-forward linkages are becoming stronger as many are getting and loved as well as the construction activity / industry requires this mineral at consistent rates.
 Riverine environmental systems are unique in themselves and provide environmental services, natural resources to meet variety of needs of urban and rural communities.